AllenCell/aics-ml-segmentation/docs/check_cuda.md

 ![cuda](./cuda.png)

 You cannot see this message if CUDA is not setup on your machine.
-Now you need to install CUDA.
+If so, you need to install CUDA.
 In order to determine which CUDA version fits your GPU, check this [chart](https://stackoverflow.com/questions/30820513/what-is-the-correct-version-of-cuda-for-my-nvidia-driver/30820690#30820690).
 For our case (Driver Version = 390.87), CUDA 9.0 or higher is good for us.

 Go to [CUDA website](https://developer.nvidia.com/cuda-toolkit) and follow the download and installation instruction to install CUDA.